WheatleyFromPortal2/Decode/README.md

 | 1          | `frontRight`  | ❌        |
 | 2          | `backLeft`    | ❌        |
 | 3          | `backRight`   | ❌        |
+make sure to connect every motor with the correct polarity, the reversing should be done in software

 ### servos